TurkBekcioglu/Safeguard/README.txt

 My main responsibilities focused on implementing the actions available to the player, but I was also involved in most of the other programming roles due to the small size of our team.

+NOTE: In order to play the demo version, unzip the zip file and place it's contents within the same folder as the Safeguard.exe file.